-Regardless of how you store them, a careful check and re-wash or sanitizing rinse is a good move.
+Very True.
+I just rinse out the residue from my carboys before storing and do the sanitizing only when I'm ready to put them back into use.Regardless of how you store them, a careful check and re-wash or sanitizing rinse is a good move.
 I've sanitized carboys, stored them for 4-6 months with a paper towel tied over the end and still occasionally found a spot of mold or debris inside.
 I'd thought the stars and liquid would evaporate an leave the carboys in a clean state - but sanitizers can lose their effectiveness before they dry provide moisture for mold.

 So clean and store but be prepared to repeat the whole process of left more than a week.

 I've even gone to refresh an airlock that was a just little low only to find fruit flies hiding under the translucent cap.
 In those cases the flies were dead but...

 Good process for cleaning, , , , I drain everything inverted, when dry carboys have a paper towel rubber banded over the mouth so I don’t have to rewash when used again and risk of mold is reduced.Ask 20 winemakers that question, get 21 opinions.
 I run water through hoses, clean any obvious dirt, then hang.
 Carboys, I wash throughly, use a drill carboy brush.
 Add a small amount of kmeta solution, then put a solid bung in.
 Generally mine aren't stored for long.